 Good nutrition is critical to our immune systems.
 Our immune systems do more than fight off the common cold.
-Having a balanced and functioning immune system helps prevent other health problems like allergies, arthritis and abnormal cell formation that can lead to cancer.
+Having a balanced and functioning immune system helps prevent other health problems like allergies, arthritis, and abnormal cell formation that can lead to cancer.
 Protein, essential fatty acids, and specific vitamins and minerals help maintain a healthy immune system.

 Research has shown that not consuming enough protein can negatively affect the immune system.
-A deficiency of high-quality protein can cause a decrease in immune cells, hinder the body’s ability to make antibodies and cause other immune-related problems.
-High quality protein includes eggs, seafood, lean meat, poultry, beans, peas, soy products, and unsalted nuts and seeds.
+A deficiency of high-quality protein can cause a decrease in immune cells, hinder the body’s ability to make antibodies, and cause other immune-related problems.
+High-quality protein includes eggs, seafood, lean meat, poultry, beans, peas, soy products, and unsalted nuts and seeds.

 Essential Fatty Acids

-Even more studies show that we need to have essential fatty acids in our diet.
+Even more, studies show that we need to have essential fatty acids in our diet.
 Why are they considered essential?
 Our bodies can’t produce them so they must come from the foods we eat.
 The two acids are omega-3 and omega-6.
-Omega-3 fatty acids are found in walnuts; flaxseed, canola, soybean and walnut oils; and wheat germ.
-Omega-6 fatty acids can be found in nuts, seeds, leafy vegetables, grains and vegetable oils (safflower, soybean, sesame and corn, e.g.).
+Omega-3 fatty acids are found in walnuts; flaxseed, canola, soybean, and walnut oils; and wheat germ.
+Omega-6 fatty acids can be found in nuts, seeds, leafy vegetables, grains, and vegetable oils (safflower, soybean, sesame, and corn, e.g.).

 Vitamins & Minerals

 Topping the mineral list is zinc that could help heal wounds in addition to supporting the immune system.
-It’s found in poultry, lean meat, milk, seafood, whole grains, beans and nuts (foods that also help with protein intake–two for one!).
+It’s found in poultry, lean meat, milk, seafood, whole grains, beans, and nuts (foods that also help with protein intake–two for one!).

 Rather than buying expensive “immune boosters,” consider altering your diet to include foods that support immune health naturally.
-Not only will you fight off illness better, you may even see your overall health improve.
+Not only will you fight off illness better, but you may also even see your overall health improve.

 This is what you need to do now.
-Click here and sign up for our free report called “The 10 Keys to Increase Energy and Weight Loss.”
+Click here and get our free report called “The 10 Keys to Increase Energy and Weight Loss.”
 If you are ready to take action and seek the help of a chiropractor, give us a call and make your new patient appointment.
 I look forward to seeing you and creating immense value for you.
 To read up on our nutrition program go here.